-The notice of determination will identify which year(s) you are eligible for the DTC.
-You won't need to submit a new Form T2201 each year, unless we tell you that we need one.
-Information about other programs that are dependent on eligibility for the DTC may also be included in the notice of determination.
+The notice of determination will show which year(s) you are eligible for the DTC.
+The notice of determination may also include information about other programs that depend on eligibility for the DTC.
+You do not need to send a new Form T2201 each year, unless we tell you that we need one.

-You can view your DTC information in My Account at www.cra.gc.ca/myaccount.
+You can view your DTC information in My Account.

-You should tell us if your medical condition improves to the point that you no longer meet the criteria for the DTC.
+You should tell us if your medical condition improves and you no longer meet the criteria for the DTC.